 - What are the new standards in this area?

-- Data and Evaluation Thursday morning 8am
+- Data and Evaluation Thursday @ 4:45PM (next)

 - Why do evaluation?

 - What is evaluation?
 (Process, Outcome, Cost)

 - What data should you collect?

-- Why should you collect data?
+- How can you use data to do self-assessment?

-- (If time) How can you use evaluation?
+- How can you use evaluation results?